Clot-Glories | Properties Clot-Glories | Barcelona Buyers

 All these changes will positively affect the value of the properties in Glories and Clot, so, if you are an investor looking for up and coming areas, keep an eye on this part of the city.

 As mentioned above, there are still some properties of historical value surviving in Clot: some buildings from the early XX Century, and some beautiful houses from the same period.

 Apart from this, the vast majority of the buildings are fairly recent and have developed over the past 40-50 years.
 The usual property in Clot is a residential building with lift, balcony, and the modern distribution of the current development blocks.
 It is also easy to find parking spaces within the same building or nearby (to purchase or rent).

 In Glories, properties are even more modern, with several buildings erected over the past 20 years.

 This is a very good residential solution for people who do not like to live in areas overcrowded with tourists but who want to be able to easily reach every other part of the city in a few minutes.

 Prices in Clot-Glories

-The average price per m2 in the district of Sant Marti has remained quite stable over the past year (source Habitaclia, May 2018).
+The average price per m2 in the district of Sant Marti has slightly increased over the past year (source Habitaclia, October 2019).